Jeremy Harris (politician): Political career

-Harris was elected by his fellow Kauaʻi residents to serve as their delegate to the 1978 Hawaii State Constitutional Convention.
+Harris was elected by his fellow Kauaʻi residents as their delegate to the 1978 Hawaii State Constitutional Convention.
 The convention of 1978 came to be recognized as one of the most important events in Hawaiʻi history as from its body of delegates, many would become future "giants of Hawaiʻi politics" as the media would later recall.
 Harris debated alongside John D. Waihee III, future governor of Hawaii, as well as future legislative leaders Carol Fukunaga, Helene Hale, Les Ihara, Jr., Barbara Marumoto and Joseph M. Souki.

 In 1979, Harris was elected to the Kauai County Council where he served a single two-year term.
 In 1984, he joined the City & County of Honolulu as executive assistant to Mayor Frank F. Fasi.
 He was soon promoted to deputy managing director and then managing director.
 In 1994, Fasi resigned as mayor of Honolulu and in the line of succession, Harris assumed the office.